kushtrimh/zana/CONTRIBUTING.md

 #### Zana Lambda

-`zana_lambda` is a Rust binary crate that contains the AWS Lambda function that serves the data retrieved from third-party APIs.
+`zana_lambda` is a Rust binary crate that contains the AWS Lambda function binary that serves the data retrieved from third-party APIs.
-It uses the `zana` library crate to make clients for each supported third-party API.
+It uses the `zana` library crate to create clients for each supported third-party API.

 ##### Environment variables

 ###### Required

-- `ZANA_ENV`, environment that is used on AWS Parameter Store queries as part of the key, to provide support for same parameters on multiple environments.
+- `ZANA_ENV`, environment that is used to specify the environment for the application.
+Used also by AWS Parameter Store queries as part of the key, to provide support for same parameters on multiple environments.

-###### Set automatically AWS Lambda runtime
+###### Set automatically by the AWS Lambda Runtime

+The following environment variables are set by the AWS Lambda Runtime once the binary is deployed on AWS.
+They are *not required* for local development and testing.

 - `AWS_SESSION_TOKEN`, token used to access AWS Parameter Store.
 - `PARAMETERS_SECRETS_EXTENSION_HTTP_PORT`, [port to be used by the AWS Parameter Store lambda extension](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_lambda.html#retrieving-secrets_lambda_env-var).

 ###### Optional

+The following environment variables are available to primarily support during local development.
+As of right now, no support is added to test `zana_lambda` locally together with AWS Parameter Store.
+For this reason, those environment variables once set, will disable the calls made to AWS Parameter Store.

+All the values for the environment variables below can be retrieved from the supported third-party API websites.

 - `ZANA_GOOGLE_BOOKS_URL`, use if you do not want to fetch the URL from AWS Parameter Store.
 - `ZANA_GOOGLE_BOOKS_KEY`, use if you do not want to fetch the API key from AWS Parameter Store.